Aryan6290/Splitwise-LLD-Typescript/README.md

 E.g. for EQUAL payments --- EXPENSE 1 1000 EQUAL 2,3,4
 For EXACT/PERCENTAGE --- EXPENSE 1 1000 EXACT 2,3,4 200,100,500

 2. SHOW --- Will show you the balance for each user

 3. SIMPLIFY --- Will show you how much each user owes or is in debt.

+## Things to do:
+1. Write tests
+2. Complete Simplify function
+3. Refactor code using DRY,SOLID and KISS principles